Degree bounds for local cohomology: Introduction

 In Section~\ref{dim-one}, we apply the local cohomology techniques of Section~\ref{TMAS} to draw conclusions about geometric situations.
-Corollary~\ref{monomialCurve} shows that if $\mathfrak p$ is the prime ideal which defines the monomial curve associated to a numerical semigroup $H$, then the maximal generator degree of the second symbolic power of $\mathfrak p$ satisfies (The function $b_0$ represents ``maximum generator degree'', see \ref{numerical-functions}.)
-Corollary~\ref{typed-by-Claudia} shows that if $I$ is the ideal which defines a finite set of points in projective space, then where $p(P/I)$ is the postulation number of the homogeneous coordinate ring of the set of points.
-Corollary~\ref{hyperplane} is about general hyperplane sections of subschemes of projective space.
-Let $V$ be the subscheme of $\mathbb P^{d-1}_k$ defined by the homogeneous ideal $I$ in $R=k[x_1,\dots,x_d]$ and $H$ be a linear subspace of $\mathbb P^{d-1}_k$ defined by $c$ general linear forms in $k[x_1,\dots,x_d]$, for some $c$ with $1\le c\le \dim V$.
-We produce an upper bound for the maximal generator degree of the saturated ideal defining the subscheme $V\cap H$ of $H$, in terms of information that can be read from the minimal homogeneous resolution of $R/I$.
-If $V$ is arithmetically Cohen-Macaulay, then this information can be obtained by way of the well-known technique of Artinian reduction.
-However, if $V$ is not arithmetically Cohen-Macaulay, then the bounds that we obtain appear to be new.
-In particular, we have highlighted the case when $V\cap H$ is a zero dimensional scheme.
+Corollary~\ref{monomialCurve} shows that if $\mathfrak p$ is the prime ideal which defines the monomial curve associated to a numerical semigroup $H$, then the maximal generator degree of the second symbolic power of $\mathfrak p$ satisfies Corollary~\ref{typed-by-Claudia} shows that if $I$ is the ideal which defines a finite set of points in projective space, then where $p(P/I)$ is the postulation number of the homogeneous coordinate ring of the set of points.
+Corollary~\ref{hyperplane} is about hyperplane sections of subschemes of projective space.
+Let $V$ be the subscheme of $\mathbb P^{d-1}_k$ defined by the homogeneous ideal $I$ in $R=k[x_1,\dots,x_d]$ and $H$ be a linear subspace of $\mathbb P^{d-1}_k$ defined by general linear forms in $k[x_1,\dots,x_d]$.
+We produce an upper bound for the maximal generator degree of the saturated ideal defining the subscheme $V\cap H$ of $H$, in terms of information that can be read from a single shift in the minimal homogeneous resolution of $R/I$.

-Section~\ref{powers} contains applications of our local cohomology techniques to ideals generated by lower order Pfaffians and to residual intersections of grade three Gorenstein ideals.
-Let $k$ be an infinite field, $d$ and $n$ be integers with $3\le d\le n$ and $n$ odd, $R$ be the standard graded polynomial ring $k[x_1,\dots,x_d]$, $\varphi$ be an $n\times n$ alternating matrix with homogeneous linear entries from $R$.
-Let $I$ denote the ideal $\Pf_{n-1}(\varphi)$ and $\mathfrak m$ denote the maximal homogeneous ideal of $R$.
-Assume that $I$ has height three and satisfies $\mathcal F_0$ on the punctured spectrum of $R$.
-(See Remark~\ref{54Apr-15'} for a definition.)
-Then the following statements hold. \begin{enumerate}[\rm(a)] \item The ideal $\Pf_t(\varphi)$ is equal to $\mathfrak m^{t/2}$ for all even integers $t$ with $2\le t\le n-d+1$. \item The sum of all homogeneous $d$-residual intersections of $I$ is $\mathfrak m^{\lceil\frac{n-d}2\rceil}$.\end{enumerate}
+{\bf Acknolwedgment.} We are indebted to the referee of the first version of this paper.
+Owing to the referee's suggestions, the proof of Lemma~\ref{SPD} was simplified substantially and the assumptions of Theorem~\ref{SJD-cor1} were weakened.

-In part (\ref{pg3-b}) if $d=3$, then the sum of all homogeneous links of $I$ is equal to ${\m}^{\frac{n-3}{2}}$; indeed, the links of the ideal $I$ are precisely its $3$-residual intersections.
-Sums of all links of a given ideal have been used before to study the entire linkage class of the ideal; see for instance \cite{PU98,W}.
+\section{Conventions, notation, and preliminary results}

-\section{Conventions, notation, and preliminary results.}
+\begin{chunk} By a graded ring or module we mean a $\mathbb Z$-graded ring or module, unless otherwise specified.
+Notice that every ring and module is graded, namely trivially graded. \end{chunk}